 As he shares the gospel of grace, Paul outlines the importance of not judging the behaviours of our Christian brethren and specifically mentions what we eat and drink, what we wear, and how we worship, reminding us that Christ died and rose again to free us from the bondage of laws and codes, rituals and ceremonies.
 But he also pointed out that it is not our place to judge others who behave somewhat differently from us, for we are each personally accountable to God alone.

 In this age or grace, we are to be sensitive to the fact that actions, which we know to be permissible before God, may become a stumbling-block to a Christian brother or sister whose conscience dictates otherwise, causing them to falter in their faith.

 Let us therefore in love and grace be sensitive to the needs of others, neither compromising the gospel of Christ nor causing our liberty in Christ to be a stumbling block to other brothers and sisters in Christ: "Let us therefore make every effort to do what leads to peace and to mutual edification."

-Loving Father, keep me I pray from trying to maintain Church unity at the expense of the truth of the gospel of grace, but also keep me from allowing the beautiful freedom I have by grace through faith in Christ, from criticising others whose consciences lead them in a different direction.
-Help me therefore to make every effort to do what leads to peace and to mutual edification – for I desire to glorify Your name in all I say and do, in Jesus name I pray, AMEN.
+Loving Father, keep me from trying to maintain church unity at the expense of the truth of the gospel of grace.
+But also, please keep me from allowing the beautiful freedom I have, by grace through faith in Christ, to become criticism of others whose consciences lead them in a different direction.
+Help me, therefore, to make every effort to do what leads to peace and to mutual edification.
+For I desire to glorify Your name in all I say and do.
+In Jesus' name I pray, AMEN.